Duehicky/Cleaning-Data/README.md

 Data from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip  has been download and saved in a folder called UCI HAR dataset.

-UCI HAR dataset contains two folders called test with test data and a second with training data called train.
-The main folder also includes text files features.txt and activity.txt
+UCI HAR dataset contains two folders one called test with test data and a second with training data called train.
+The main UCI HAR dataset folder also includes text files features.txt and activity.txt

 R script called run_analysis.R that does the following: